 If you’re a dog lover who wants their dog to have peanut butter for the health benefits, or just for fun, you should look for raw, unsalted peanut butter made from fresh peanuts.

 Or, make your own.
-That way you’ll know that you’ve used fresh peanuts (which have been tested and found to be safe by the USDA), and their won’t be any Xylitol, trans-fatty acids, dyes, preservatives, or weird sweeteners in your dog’s peanut butter.
+That way you’ll know that you’ve used fresh peanuts (which have been tested and found to be safe by the USDA), and there won’t be any Xylitol, trans-fatty acids, dyes, preservatives, or weird sweeteners in your dog’s peanut butter.

 Homemade Peanut Butter for Dogs Recipe